Request product support from SAP

 Configuration Monitoring capabilities within SAP Focused Run comprise the application Configuration & Security Analysis (CSA) with Validation, Changes, Search and Store Browser and Configuration & Security Analysis Administration.
 The Administration provides information about the Collector Framework for CSA.

-The Capabilities are available after the setup (Single System Integration, SSI) has been done.
+The capabilities are available after the setup (Single System Integration, SSI) has been done.
 CSA detects and records common technical changes in a managed system.
 A change tracking is performed during upload of the extracted configuration information.

 On managed system side the configuration data is collected and transferred via Simple Diagnostics Agents (SDA) to the SAP Focused Run system.
 There the data is compared with the previous snapshot to identify changes.
-Data is stored in HANA database tables (starting with CCDB_DATA_) comprising the Configuration and Change Database (CCDB).
+The data is stored in HANA database tables (starting with CCDB_DATA_) comprising the Configuration and Change Database (CCDB).
 For the general architecture and data flow of the application see also the below picture.

 Figure: CSA data collection

 Configuration and Security Analysis (CSA) is launched via the SAP Focused Run launchpad.
 The CSA application provides configuration items and supports different views on them:

 The sections below provide an overview on features and concepts of the CSA Application.
 You find further details and references on our CSA Best Practice page in this portal.

 Validation provides a reporting to understand how homogeneous the configuration of systems is.
 Using centrally stored configuration data in SAP Focused Run to perform a validation of many systems using a sub set of the collected configuration data defined by the selected policy (see also the below figure):

 Figure: Validation of systems